ChromexUnderscore/OriginsTweaks/README.md

 # OriginsTweaks

-This Datapack overhauls the vanilla Origins Mod by adding:
+This Mod overhauls the vanilla Origins Mod by adding:

 + New active Powers.
 + New passive Powers.